 - Allow yourself extra room.
 You have extra weight behind you, which means it takes more time to accelerate, slow down, and—most importantly—stop.

 - If your route has hills, braking on the downslope can be tricky.
 Brake gradually to avoid sway.
 Take your trailer to hilly local roads to practice climbing and descending.

 - Never brake suddenly.
 Sudden moves with a trailer are an accident waiting to happen.
 If you feel sway (which can be alarming) remember not to panic.
 Slow your trailer down gradually until the vehicle and trailer get back into alignment.

-- Look down the road for possible issues and be alert so you have time to make moves or corrections.
+- Look down the road for possible issues.
+Be alert, so you have time to make moves or corrections.

-PRO TIP — Leave at least 400 feet between you and the vehicle in front of you.
-To determine 400 feet, when the vehicle in front of you passes a point of reference (for example, a mile marker) start counting to four.
+Leave at least 400 feet between you and the vehicle in front of you.
+To determine 400 feet, when the vehicle in front of you passes a point of reference (for example, a mile marker), start counting to four.
 You should reach four before you reach the mile marker.

 Driving with a trailer feels different, so look at it as a skill you’ll gain through practice.
 Take your trailer to an empty parking lot and practice backing up and parking.
 Go for a drive on a lightly traveled road where you can go slowly and get familiar with your vehicles.
 Practice towing on local roads similar to those you’ll encounter on your trip.
 Confidence makes for better, safer towing, and practice builds confidence.

 Towing doesn’t have to be tough.
-With preparation and practice, you’ll soon be trailer-blazing your way to new adventures.
+With preparation and practice, you’ll soon be on your way to new adventures.